-Please note that our online courses can be scheduled family-friendly, meaning that the live webinars can be scheduled whenever it suits the group (9 am to 9 pm).
-Besides the webinar session, all learners can engage with the online content as it best suits their daily schedules.
+Please note that our online courses can be scheduled family-friendly, meaning that the live webinars can be scheduled whenever it suits the group (9am to 9pm).
+Besides the webinar session all learners are free to engage with the online content as it best suits their daily schedules.